 end

-The following example illusates this functionality by extracting only the first and third output of foo.
+The following example illustrates this functionality by extracting the first and third output of foo, while ignoring the second.

 function foo()